Learn about Card Making Day

 We get them on special occasions, holidays and birthdays, they sit upon our mantle and some of them even get tucked into our store of special memories.
 Whether it’s Christmas or our Birthday, we always look inside for the gift card from Santa Claus or the money from a grandparent, often before we’ve even read the card (what a social faux pas!
 You should feel ashamed!)
 But have you ever considered making your own card?

-History of World Card Making Day
+History of Card Making Day

 Cards have played an important role in social circles for hundreds of years, playing a role as a thoughtful gift all the way to a necessary part of proper etiquette.
 Consider, if you will, the calling card of the Victorian era, a term that has become so ubiquitous that the signature element of a bomb-maker or a criminal is said to be their ‘calling card’.

 It was this era of propriety that also developed the concept of a dance card, a card specifically carried by women to fill out with the names of the men they intended to dance with that evening.
 After all, with so many interested parties it just made sense to keep track of them so that you could, in earnest, indicate that your dance card was full and thus politely decline an interested suitor.

 Calling Cards, Dance Cards, Business Cards, Greeting Cards, RSVP Cards, there are a million and more types of cards and could there be anything more exciting than learning to make your own?
-World Card Making Day encourages you to do just that.
+Card Making Day encourages you to do just that.

-How to celebrate World Card Making Day
+How to celebrate Card Making Day

-The best way to celebrate World Card Making Day is, of course, to learn how to make your own cards!
+The best way to celebrate Card Making Day is, of course, to learn how to make your own cards!
 There are often card making classes to be had at craft stores nearby, and if you have friends who are into scrapbooking they’ll be more than happy to teach you how to go about making your own cards.
-The only limit to your cards is your imagination, so let your creativity fly and send your friends and family personalized cards on World Card Making Day!
+The only limit to your cards is your imagination, so let your creativity fly and send your friends and family personalized cards on Card Making Day!